 It is an absolute fact that teaching Dyslexia in English is far different than other languages.

 Teachers need to extend Patience while dealing with Dyslexia.
 Dyslexia Students are not Linear readers.
 Teachers Misunderstanding Dyslexia as being letters that move rather than flip is a concern.

 It would not be a bad thing if educators agreed with the students that they would be patient with the Dyslexic student if they were Sincere with the Teacher about what they were dealing with when reading.
 It is important that the student is honest with the teacher as it is important that the Teacher is honest with the student.

 A Dyslexic child decodes the alphabetical challenges before even having to deal with the phonetics of reading.
-It is a ciphen to decode the english alphabet and often times the exact same sentence can read several different ways to the Dyslexic where they can believe they are on a different line.
+It is a cipher to decode the English alphabet and often times the exact same sentence can read several different ways to the Dyslexic where they can believe they are on a different line.

 When it comes to admitting that the alphabet has repeating letters with exact characters as other letters we get down to the truth about where the difficulty lies within the Dyslexics Experience and Mind.

 Here is a list of Dyslexia Questions and Dyslexia Answers